The Honors Option Course is designed to accomplish a number of things:

 - Students must confer with faculty mentors to brainstorm and mutually agree on the Honors work to be completed.

 - Students then submit the on-line H-Option contract (found on the Honors web page).
 By submitting the on-line contracts, students confirm the faculty members’ agreement to direct the Honors Option, and also confirm that students and faculty mutually agreed upon the Honors course work to be completed.
-A description of the Honors coursework must be provided in the H-Option contract.
+The “Work Required” box should specify 1) the additional information or material the student will study, 2) the critical thinking element of the activity (critique, analysis, reflection), and 3) the form of dissemination (oral report, paper, etc).

 Contracts detail the department, course number, semester/year, faculty name(s) and Honors coursework to be completed in order to obtain Honors credit.
 Contracts are processed by the Associate Director, who then sends them along to Department Chairs to request creation of the “H” sections of the 300-400 level courses (if they have not already been created), the Office of the Registrar to document the new “H” course numbers and to ensure the Honors credit is reflected on students’ transcripts, and the faculty mentors and the Honors students for their own records.